Does a Single Member LLC Need an Operating Agreement: Everything You Need to Know

 Online services are available to draw up your operating agreement, but going to an attorney who specializes in such matters is recommended.
 They can make sure all relevant clauses have been covered and also tailor the agreement to your state’s requirements.

 So, does a single member LLC need an operating agreement?
 That question is ultimately for you to decide, but if you need more help understanding it, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.